kimx3966/Effi-ProPainter/README.md

 # Effi-ProPainter
 Effi-ProPainter is an optimized version of the original ProPainter, enhancing GPU VRAM efficiency and enabling inference at higher parameter settings without encountering out-of-memory (OOM) issues.
+Effi-ProPainter uses only approximately 53% of the peak GPU VRAM consumption compared to the original ProPainter.

 ## Installation